dazfuller/dazfuller-uk/content/posts/python-stateful-reader/index.md

 If you try doing the same with another file then you'll get another record in the table.

+> One thing to note, if you run this a number of times you'll notice that the last 10 of the previous run and the first 10 of the next run are the same records.
+This is because we haven't added a checkpoint after the second set, so if you were going to use this you'd want to make sure you do that.

 ## Using it

 I plugged this into the process I was running and off I went again.
 This time when the process stopped (okay, I might have done it on purpose a couple of times to check this was working), I could resume the program and it would pick up from where it left off.